emacs-lsp/lsp-mode/CONTRIBUTING.md

 # Contributing

+`emacs-lsp` is a very active organization so before you start working on a feature/issue make sure that there is a corresponding issue and drop a note that you start working on that to avoid collisions.
+Feel free to ping the maintainers in [Gitter](https://gitter.im/emacs-lsp/lsp-mode) chat or in the issue report if you need help/clarification on how things work.

 If you discover issues, have ideas for improvements or new features, please report them to the [issue tracker][1] of the repository or submit a pull request.
 Please, try to follow these guidelines when you